Ten Things We Learned in Week 11 (Fantasy Football)

 Something Happened to Atlanta

 The Falcons are on a two-game win streak and they’ve won both games in convincing fashion.
 Their win over the Saints last week was perplexing and was chalked up to be a fluke, but this week they went into Carolina and steamrolled the Panthers with a defensive performance that mirrored the one in week ten.
-It doesn’t really mean much going forward for the NFL playoff picture, but it’s worth noting for your fantasy lineups and for any legal sports gambling you may partake in.
+It doesn’t really mean much going forward for the NFL playoff picture, but it’s worth noting for your fantasy lineups and for any legal sports gambling you may partake in, especially the sports betting legal in Virginia as of late.
 Calvin Ridley exploded for over 130 yards and Julio had a mediocre day at best.
 It’s going to be difficult to predict the Julio touchdown regression, but I have to assume it’s coming soon here.
 Fantasy owners would be wise to respect the Falcons defense more than they did in the first eight weeks going forward and continue to start their studs on offense.

 The Ravens Might be The Best Team in Football